 - 24-hour travel card for Vienna: €8

-- Return ticket to/from the airport on a dedicated non-stop train: €24.90
+- Return ticket to/from the airport on a dedicated non-stop express train: €24.90

 - Sightseeing bus:

-The city transport system is fantastic, by the way: fast, frequent, and inexpensive…especially if you get one of the network passes.
-Another alternative is the Vienna City Card: a tourist pass with numerous discounts and a built-in public transport network pass.
+Tip: the city transport system is fantastic: fast, frequent, clean and inexpensive…especially if you get one of the network passes.

 Entertainment